Internet-Draft | SPICE SD-CWT | June 2025 |

 The following example contains claims needed to demonstrate redaction of key-value pairs and array elements.¶

-Verification of an SD-CWT requires that the verifier have access to a verification key (public key) that is associated with the issuer.
-Compromise of the issuer's signing key enables an attacker to forge credentials for any subject associated with the issuer.
-Certificate transparency as described in [RFC9162], or key transparency as described in [I-D.draft-ietf-keytrans-protocol] can enable the observation of incorrectly issued certificates or fraudulent bindings between verification keys and issuer identifiers.
-Issuers choose which claims to include in an SD-CWT, and whether they are mandatory to disclose, including self asserted claims such as "iss".
-All mandatory to disclose data elements are visible to the verifier as part of verification, some of these elements reveal information about the issuer, such as key or certificate thumbprints, supported digital signature algorithms, or operational windows which can be inferred from analysis of timestamps.¶
+Verification of an SD-CWT requires that the verifier have access to a verification key (public key) associated with the issuer.
+Compromise of the issuer's signing key would enable an attacker to forge credentials for any subject associated with the issuer.
+Certificate transparency, as described in [RFC9162], or key transparency, as described in [I-D.draft-ietf-keytrans-protocol], can enable the observation of incorrectly issued certificates or fraudulent bindings between verification keys and issuer identifiers.
+Issuers choose which claims to include in an SD-CWT, and whether they are mandatory to disclose, including self-asserted claims such as "iss".
+All mandatory to disclose data elements are visible to the verifier as part of verification.
+Some of these elements reveal information about the issuer, such as key or certificate thumbprints, supported digital signature algorithms, and operational windows that can be inferred from analysis of timestamps.¶

 Presentations of the same SD-CWT to multiple verifiers can be correlated by matching on the signature component of the COSE_Sign1.
-Signature based linkability can be mitigated by leveraging batch issuance of single use tokens, for a credential management complexity cost.
-Any claim value with sufficiently low "anonymity set" can be used track the subject.
-For example, a high precision issuance time might match the issuance of only a few credentials for a given issuer, and as such any presentation of a credential issued at that time can be determined to be associated with the set of credentials issued at that time, for those subjects.¶
+Signature based linkability can be mitigated by leveraging batch issuance of single-use tokens, at a credential management complexity cost.
+Any claim value with sufficiently low "anonymity set" can be used to track the subject.
+For example, a high precision issuance time might match the issuance of only a few credentials for a given issuer, and as such, any presentation of a credential issued at that time can be determined to be associated with the set of credentials issued at that time, for those subjects.¶

 It is possible to encode additional information through the choices made during the serialization stage of producing an SD-CWT, for example, by adjusting the order of CBOR map keys, or by choosing different numeric encodings for certain data elements.
 [I-D.draft-ietf-cbor-cde] provides guidance for constructing application profiles that constrain serialization optionality beyond CBOR Common Deterministic Encoding rulesets (CDE).
 The construction of such profiles has a significant impact on the privacy properties of a credential type.¶

-Each use case will have a unique threat model which MUST be considered before the applicability of SD-CWT based credential types can be determined.
-This section provides a non exahustive list of topics to be consider when developing a threat model for applying SD-CWT to a given use case.¶
+Each use case will have a unique threat model that MUST be considered before the applicability of SD-CWT-based credential types can be determined.
+This section provides a non-exhaustive list of topics to be considered when developing a threat model for applying SD-CWT to a given use case.¶

-Has there been a t-closeness, k-anonymity and l-diverity assessment (see [t-Closeness]) assuming compromise of the one or more issuers, verifiers or holders, for all relevant credential types?¶
+Has there been a t-closeness, k-anonymity, and l-diversity assessment (see [t-Closeness]) assuming compromise of the one or more issuers, verifiers or holders, for all relevant credential types?¶

 Each salt used to protect disclosed claims MUST be generated independently from the salts of other claims.
 The salts MUST be generated from a source of entropy that is acceptable to the issuer.
 Poor choice of salts can lead to brute force attacks that can reveal redacted claims.¶